fatgingercat/FGCKitSampleApp-Android/README.md

 }
 ```

-In your application gradle file add the dependency:
+In your application build.gradle file add the dependency:

 ```
  implementation 'com.github.fatgingercat:FGCKit-Android:0.0.6'